The Silk Road

 Worth knowing

-Single supplements don’t apply to the night on the sleeper train or the night in the yurt camp.
+Single supplements don’t apply to the night on the sleeper train or the night in the yurt camp, and depending on the make up of the group may be mixed gender.

 April and October departures: We stay in Almaluu Yurt Camp close to Lake Issyk Kul instead of the yurt camp in Djety Oguz.

 In some places on this trip we use several different hotels.
-We'll inform you before departure if your start hotel in Bishkek differs from what is mentioned in the trip notes.
+We will inform you before departure if your start hotel in Bishkek differs from what is mentioned in the Trip Notes.

 Videos